zvx-echo6/meshing-around/README.md

+This is the Intermountain Mesh's fork for configuration of the BBS network of devices.
+Using this method ensures that the primary BBS nodes have config settings that are current and functional.

 # Mesh Bot for Network Testing and BBS Activities

 Mesh Bot is a feature-rich Python bot designed to enhance your [Meshtastic](https://meshtastic.org/docs/introduction/) network experience.
 It provides powerful tools for network testing, messaging, games, and more—all via text-based message delivery.
 Whether you want to test your mesh, send messages, or play games, [mesh_bot.py](mesh_bot.py) has you covered.